Catholic Church in Sweden: History

-Apostolic Vicariate of the Nordic Missions (circa 829-1104)
+First Nordic Missions (circa 829-1104)

 When Emperor Louis the Pious was visited in 829 by two envoyés of the Swedish king, who messaged that several in their homeland were willing to convert to the Christian faith, he appointed Archbishop Ansgar for the mission.
 Ansgar and his assistant, the monk Witmar, followed with a convoy of merchants, but halfway they were attacked by vikings, and had to reach Birka on foot.

-Archbishop Ansgar, sometimes called the "Apostle of the North", arrived in the town of Birka in lake Mälaren 829 from the Archbishopric of Bremen, and founded ostensibly the first Christian parish in Sweden.
+Archbishop Ansgar, sometimes called the "Apostle of the North", arrived in the town of Birka on an island in Lake Mälaren in 829 from the Archbishopric of Bremen, and founded ostensibly the first Christian parish in Sweden.
 Members included Herigar, evidently the first documented Christian Swede.
+However, findings from a Christian graveyard at Varnhem, dated to the 9th century, indicate that Christianity may have arrived before Ansgar.
+In addition, it is not unlikely that Christian slaves and other foreigners inhabited Sweden before that time.

-Swedish king at this time was Björn, according to Vita Ansgari, possibly Björn at Haugi.
+The Swedish king at this time was Björn, according to Vita Ansgari, possibly Björn at Haugi.

 Thereafter, Christianity slowly grew in Sweden from the 9th century until the late 11th century by people who came in contact with Christianity in other countries, and through missionaries from the Holy Roman Empire and England.

-Though, findings from a Christian graveyard at Varnhem dated to the 9th century, indicate that Christianity may have arrived before Ansgar.
-In addition, it is not unlikely that Christian slaves and other foreigners inhabited Sweden before that time.

 Götaland seems to have been Christianized before Svealand.

 The first significant sign that Christianity had been established on a larger scale was the baptism of King Olof Skötkonungs circa 1008.

 According to Adam of Bremen, Olof Skötkonung was granted an ultimatum at the ting in Uppsala: if he respected the faith of the pagan Nordic mythology and the blót rituals at the Temple of Uppsala, he got to choose one county to have as Christian.
 He chose Västergötland, and in cooperation with the Archbishopric of Bremen, which was responsible for Apostolic Vicariate of the Nordic Missions, the Diocese of Skara was established, with first bishop appointed in 1014: Thurgot of Skara (dead circa 1030).

-Ecclesiastical province of Lund (1104-1164)
+Ecclesiastical province of Lund (1104–1164)

 In a Papal document from 1120, Skara was mentioned, Liunga kaupinga (Linköping), Tuna (Eskilstuna), Strängnäs, Sigtuna, and Arosa (Västerås or possibly Östra Aros/Uppsala), all as episcopal sees.
 Later in the 12th century, also Växjö and Åbo.
 Furthermore, Sigtuna was moved to Uppsala.
 The dioceses were from 1104 subject to the Archdiocese of Lund, which was then Danish.

 During the 12th and 13th centuries, several religious orders were established throughout Sweden.
 Alvastra, Nydala and Varnhem abbeys were founded by the Cistercians.
 The Dominicans and the Franciscans opened convents in among other places Visby and Skara.